medic/medic-docs/configuration/csv-to-docs.md

 ### Creating new users linked to contacts in CSV files

-To create user accounts for contacts that are created while running csv-to-docs action follow these steps.

-1. Create a `users.csv` file in the `csv` folder with the rest of the csvs needed for `csv-to-docs` action.
-1. Add columns for username, password, roles, phone, contact, place, and any other additional fields you want to populate.
+To associate the new users to contacts that will also be created with the `csv-to-docs` action, use reference queries to the contacts.
-1. Use the following query language as the header names: for contact `contact:person WHERE reference_id=COL_VAL and place place:GET _id OF place WHERE reference_id=COL_VAL`.
-This feature is also supported in the csv-to-docs csv files.
+For instance, the column header for the person would be `contact:person WHERE reference_id=COL_VAL`, and for the place would be `place:GET _id OF place WHERE reference_id=COL_VAL`.
-1. Run `medic-conf csv-to-docs upload-docs create-users`
-	1. This will generate the contacts, places, and users associated to those contacts.
-The users are placed into a users.csv file in your working directory.
-Then upload the json docs creating your data and creating users associated.

-Here is a example of how the three csvs need to be configured to setup a user linked to existing place and contact.
+Here is a example of how the three CSV files need to be configured to setup a user linked to existing place and contact.

-**csv/place.health_center.csv**
+**`csv/place.health_center.csv`:**

 ```
 reference_id:excluded,parent:place WHERE reference_id=COL_VAL,is_name_generated,name,reported_date:timestamp
 health_center_1,district_1,FALSE,HC1,1544031155715
 ```
-Generated json doc for the health center
+Generated JSON doc for the health center:
 ```
 {
   "type": "health_center",